Daunte Culpepper

-Daunte Rachard Culpepper (born January 28, 1977) is an American former professional football player who was a quarterback in the National Football League (NFL) for 11 seasons, primarily with the Minnesota Vikings.
-He played college football at UCF and was selected by the Vikings in the first round of the 1999 NFL Draft.
+Daunte Rachard Culpepper (born January 28, 1977) is an American former professional football quarterback who played in the National Football League (NFL) for 11 seasons, primarily with the Minnesota Vikings.
+He played college football for the UCF Knights, winning the Sammy Baugh Trophy in 1998, and was selected by the Vikings in the first round of the 1999 NFL draft.

-A three-time Pro Bowl selection during his seven seasons with the Vikings, Culpepper's most successful season came in 2004 when he set the single-season record for the most total yardage produced by an NFL quarterback.
-However, Culpepper suffered a serious knee injury the following season that ended his Vikings career.
-After his injury, he played sparingly in the NFL for the Miami Dolphins, Oakland Raiders, and Detroit Lions.
-His professional career concluded after one season with the Sacramento Mountain Lions of the United Football League (UFL).
+During his seven seasons with the Vikings, Culpepper led the team to two playoff runs, one division title, and an NFC Championship Game appearance, along with earning three Pro Bowl selections.
+He also set the single-season record for the most total yardage produced by an NFL quarterback in 2004.
+However, Culpepper suffered a devastating knee injury the following season that ended his Vikings tenure.
+After his injury, he played sparingly for the Miami Dolphins, Oakland Raiders, and Detroit Lions.
+Culpepper last played professionally for the Sacramento Mountain Lions of the United Football League (UFL).